measuredco/puck/CONTRIBUTING.md

 - Open a [discussion](https://github.com/measuredco/puck/discussions) via GitHub
 - Use the #chat or #help channels in our [Discord server](https://discord.gg/D9e4E3MQVZ)

-_GitHub issues are for bugs and feature requests, not for questions._
+_Please only use GitHub issues for bugs and feature requests, and not for questions._

 ## Labels